Accelerating Students through Concurrent Enrollment (ASCENT) FAQ

 Can students use CLEP (College-Level Examination Program) and Advanced Placement (AP) for ASCENT Program eligibility?

-Students can use qualifying CLEP and AP scores for ASCENT eligibility if it is transcribed on a college transcript.
+Students can use qualifying CLEP, AP, and IB scores for ASCENT eligibility if it is transcribed on a college transcript by June 30th of a student's senior year.
 AP exams with a score of 3 or higher can be transcribed on a college transcript and qualifying CLEP scores vary by assessment.
 It is the student’s responsibility to have the credits transcribed on a college transcript.
 Please contact your high school counselor or the DPS ASCENT Coordinator for assistance.

 -